zingolabs/zingolabs-zewif/docs/bestpractices.md

 ## Key Migration

 ***[All:] Use Account Abstractions.*** Zcash utilizes different types of cryptographic keys.
 Some are non-deterministic keys generated using system randomness, while others are Hierarchical Deterministic (HD) keys derived from a master seed.
 Most Zcash wallet software presents these keys to users grouped into 'accounts' for better asset organization.
 These accounts can encompass a series of related HD keys (e.g., addresses derived from a specific path in an HD tree), individual non-deterministic keys, or a combination thereof.
-Given that accounts are a vital usability feature enabling users to manage and comprehend their funds, it is essential that this organizational structure (including account names and groupings) is preserved during wallet export and import processes.
+These accounts are a vital usability feature enabling users to manage and comprehend their funds, so it is essential that this organizational structure (including account names and groupings) is preserved during wallet export and import processes.
 This should be the case even when an 'account' is primarily a wallet-level abstraction, especially if it groups cryptographically unrelated keys, as it maintains the user's intended organization.

 * _Example:_ ZeWIF includes an `account` data type, which is defined in `account.rs`.
 It allows for the storage of `index`, `name`, `zip32_account_id`, `addresses`, `relevant_transactions`, `sapling_sent_outputs`, and `orchard_sent_outputs`.
 Attachments may also be added for non-standard data related to an account for a specific wallet.